This recipe was made with the Chef’s Pan & the Stockpot from the MEYER Cinder and Smoke Collection.

 Lemon Grass Infused Coconut Milk

-- 4 lemongrass stalks snipped/trimmed to the purple tender part
+- 4 lemongrass stalks snipped/trimmed to the purple tender part.
+Optional for kids

 - 800 ml coconut milk